-43 Pages Posted: 29 Jul 2017 Last revised: 10 Aug 2017
+51 Pages Posted: 29 Jul 2017 Last revised: 26 Sep 2017

-Date Written: July 1, 2017
+Date Written: September 24, 2017

 First, we must recognize that the law of work effectively “taxes” the employment of human labor; to the extent that it adds to labor costs, it is a factor both in firms’ flight from direct employment through various forms of “fissuring,” and in their substitution of machines for human workers.
 Moreover, the prevailing legal responses to fissuring – which aim to extend firms’ legal responsibility for the workers whose labor they rely on – cannot address the distinctive challenge of automation, and might modestly exacerbate it.
 Automation offers firms the ultimate exit from the costs, risks, and hassles associated with human labor.
 As technology becomes an ever more capable and cost-effective competitor to human workers, it may doom the prevailing strategy of shoring up the fortress of employment.

 Suggested Citation: Suggested Citation

-Estlund, Cynthia L., What Should We Do after Work?
-Automation and Employment Law (July 1, 2017).
+Estlund, Cynthia L., What Should We Do After Work?
+Automation and Employment Law (September 24, 2017).
 NYU School of Law, Public Law Research Paper No. 17-28; NYU Law and Economics Research Paper No. 17-26.
 Available at SSRN: https://ssrn.com/abstract=3007972